Pop Up Store Paris

 Il y avait aussi beaucoup de jeunes, qui ne venait pas

-des Grand Hotels mais qui voyagaient avec des sac à dos.
+des Grand Hotels mais qui voyagaient avec un sac à dos.

 Helas nous n'avons pas de livre d'or, mais parfois ils reviennent